-The appraiser will typically use a number of "approaches," typically three, to arrive at the estimation of value.
+The appraiser will typically use a several "approaches," typically three, to come to the estimation of worth.

-There are a lot of reasons to get an appraisal with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal from Area Appraisal Services, Inc. with the most common reason being real estate and mortgage transactions.

 To defend your rights in a condemnation case.

-Usually, a home inspection report will discuss the amenities and the necessities of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Commonly, a home inspection report will evaluate the amenities and the requirements of the home: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following: